Asia and The Netherlands:

 Our festival aims to be a platform for exchanging culture and knowledge.
 Dutch Days in Hong Kong is where professionals, scholars, and members of the public are invited to engage in dialogues between Hong Kong and the Netherlands.
 Dutch innovations, technologies and diversity continue to be of interest to many stakeholders in Hong Kong.
 This year, we are proud to present two museums, the Rembrandt House Museum in Amsterdam and the Princessehof National Museum of Ceramics to share their respective knowledge in the history and legacy of Rembrandt and the maritime ceramic trade.
 We also work closely with Hong Kong’s best.
 For our Dutch Days in the Neighbourhood, we learn from Kade Chan, Chairman of the Hong Kong Origami Academy, how to fold tulips for a Garden of Friendship.
 The workshop is supported by paper experts Polytrade Paper and to make Dutch poffertjes pancake with our famous Dutch milk company FrieslandCampina and Orange Tree, the oldest Dutch restaurant in Hong Kong.

-Looking back on the last 5 years, we are so pleased to see how our programme has developed, encompassing Dutch culture and art to share Dutch excellence in industries ranging from arts and museums to health, and from sustainability and design to finance.
-Our anniversary year reflects on innovations in these fields.
+Looking back on the last 6 years, we are so pleased to see how our programme has developed, encompassing Dutch culture and art to share Dutch excellence in industries ranging from arts and museums to health, and from sustainability and design to finance.
+Our anniversary year reflected on innovations in these fields.
+Although the Covid-19 has slowed us down, it also created an amazing opportunity to connect and to show the newest innovations.
 We are proud to present and share the advances in these sectors of Holland with Hong Kong.
+We hope you will enjoy our digital programme!

 Co-organiser Dutch Days in Hong Kong